-Jennie’s clients include American Securities, Arclight Capital Partners, The Jordan Company, Arsenal Capital Partners, Gryphon Investors, and Lincolnshire Management.
-Clients value Jennie for her attention to detail, thoroughness, and ability to understand and clearly explain the legal and technical nuances attendant in complex environmental issues, as well as her ability to see the big picture and offer practical solutions that dovetail with their business goals.
+Jennie’s clients include American Securities, ArcLight Capital Partners, Blackstone Infrastructure Partners, The Jordan Company, Arsenal Capital Partners, Gryphon Investors, and Ares Management.
+Clients value Jennie for her attention to detail, thoroughness, and ability to understand and clearly explain the legal and technical nuances attendant in complex issues, as well as her ability to see the big picture and offer practical solutions that dovetail with their business goals.

 Prior to starting her career at Kirkland in 2015, Jennie served as a law clerk to the Hon.
 Sharon L. Gleason on the U.S. District Court for the District of Alaska and the Hon.
 Morgan B. Christen on the U.S. Court of Appeals for the Ninth Circuit.
-At Kirkland, in addition to her environmental practice, Jennie maintains an active pro bono practice, which includes representing individuals in immigration, habeas, and veteran’s benefit proceedings and assisting environmental NGOs with conservation efforts in the Rocky Mountain West and Alaska.
+At Kirkland, in addition to her environmental and ESG practice, Jennie maintains an active pro bono practice, which has included representing individuals in immigration, habeas, and veteran’s benefit proceedings and assisting environmental NGOs with conservation efforts on the East Coast, in the Rocky Mountain West, and in Alaska.

 Memberships & Affiliations

 Member, Environmental/Natural Resources Section, Alaska Bar Association

 Admissions & Qualifications